-When starting a Qbank session, either through the Study Plans or through the creation of a Custom Session, there are two different question modes: Study mode and Exam mode.
+When starting a Qbank session, either through a Study Plans or the creation of a Custom Session, there are two different question modes: Study mode and Exam mode.
 Please note- Custom Study Plans don't offer Exam mode question sessions.

 In Study mode, you can access all the features that will help you delve into the topics tested in the questions.

-This feature will highlight information in the question text that help understand the focus of the question.
-The purpose of the Key Info feature is not only to guide, but also to help you get accustomed to recognising important information in a question, especially when starting your exam preparation.
+This feature will highlight information in the question text that helps understand the focus of the question.
+The purpose of the Key Info feature is not only to guide but also to help you get accustomed to recognizing important information in a question, especially when starting your exam preparation.

 The attending tip will give you additional information on the case described that can guide you to the answer.
-Keep in mind that when the Attending tip is used, it is considered as help and will be reflected to your Analysis.
+Keep in mind that when the Attending tip is used, it is considered helpful and will be reflected in your Analysis.
 You can always work on questions in which you've previously used the attending tip by creating a Custom Session with the Status filter Answered with help.
-If you'd only like to see the attending tip on one question, make sure to deactivate it before moving to the next question.
+The attending tip is always displayed only for the active question, and will not auto-apply to the next question in your session.

 Show Answer / Show All Explanations

 You can have the correct answer revealed by clicking on the Show Answer button at the bottom left of the question.
-If you'd like to see the explanations to all the answer choices after selecting the Show Answer button, the button will now be labeled Show all Explanations
+If you'd like to see the explanations to all the answer choices after selecting the Show Answer button, the button will now be labeled Show all Explanations.

 Rule Out Answer Choices